Skip to Content

 In all fairness though, we hadn’t seen Skrewball Peanut Butter Whiskey in the stores yet before we started hearing all about it.
 We started hearing from friends asking us what we thought, to clients asking us to come out with cocktail recipes using it.
 Unfortunately, we hadn’t even tried it yet!

-We finally got our hands on some peanut butter whiskey and set to work on a cocktail!
-We looked to our sons’ favorite treat for inspiration for a cocktail that is the spirit of a childhood staple: the peanut butter and jelly sandwich.
+We looked to our sons’ favorite creamy peanut butter for inspiration for a cocktail that is the spirit of a childhood staple: the peanut butter and jelly sandwich.
+These simple ingredients are always a tasty and sweet treat for your taste buds.

 Peanut Butter and Jelly Cocktail in rocks glass, tiny PB & J sandwich garnish